MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 ```

 To access the WebUI labeler, you will visit: {public ip address of your master node}:8502 from your local machine.

+We are also saving the labeled data to 'web-labeling-data.parquet'.
+This file will be saved in the directory where your Python script lives (using spark-submit) on your master node.

 ### CustomLabeler